AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

 * are tech-savvy and familiar with installing jar files
 * can type fast and prefer using CLI apps over mouse interactions

+**Value proposition**:

-**Value proposition**: NUSMates allows NUS undergraduate students to record the contact details of their fellow NUS undergraduate students with NUS-specific contact information such as year, major, housing, and modules.
+NUSMates allows NUS undergraduate students to record the contact details of their fellow NUS undergraduate students with NUS-specific contact information such as year, major, housing, and modules.
-Tailored towards frequent NUSMods users, the app makes it seamless to record module information using NUSMods links, helping users easily find friends who are taking the same modules - so they can form project groups, share notes, or know who to reach out to for help.
+Tailored towards frequent NUSMods users, the app makes it seamless to record module information using NUSMods links, helping users easily find friends who are taking the same modules - so they can form project groups, share notes or know who to reach out to for help.

 ### User stories